joes0451/ADev/ReadMe.txt

     Improved automatic checkbox selection for project build types like 'Use Gradle' etc.
     Improved debug console output for log(), stdout and stderr for Flutter.
     Some potential Exceptions fixed.

+ADev-3.0.9:
+    Logcat can now use the Process Id to only show log output from that Process.
+    Other improvements.

 I use it for all of my own development, and try to fix what issues I see,